Thermal Properties of Plastics | The Ultimate Guide

 The most common method for comparing different materials in terms of continuous service temperatures is the Underwriter Laboratory (UL) Relative Thermal Index or RTI.

 The process of RTI is utilized to figure out the loss of properties of plastic versus time.
-Generally speaking, when plastic exhibits maximum continuous temperature – strong, long-term performance is observed.
+Generally speaking, when plastic exhibits maximum continuous temperature – robust and long-term performance is observed.

 In a nutshell, continuous service temperature backs up the materials’ integrity for their intended application period.